-But one clever economist thought there was a better way.
-In the 1980s, Princeton labor economist and wine lover Orley Ashenfelter created a formula to predict the future prices of wine based on data, not human intuition.
-His formula was simple:
+But one clever economist thought there was a better way to more accurately predict pricing based on weather data and not human intuition.
+In the 1980s, Princeton labor economist and wine lover Orley Ashenfelter created his formula:

 ∆ price = -12.15 + (β1 * Winter rainfall) + (β2 * Average summer temperature) + (β3 * Harvest rainfall) + (β4 * Age of Vintage)

-An algorithm, a process for calculating a range of inputs to come up with an output, can make hard-to-predict events–whether future wine prices or the stock market—more predictable.
+An algorithm, a process for calculating a range of inputs to come up with an output, can make unpredictable events—no matter future wine prices or equities in the stock market—more predictable.
 This is because algorithms don’t get distracted by irrelevant information, short-term fads, or social factors.
-In fact, algorithms today are able to beat humans in many specific areas, including chess, Jeopardy, baseball, and medical diagnoses to name a few.
+In fact, algorithms today are able to beat humans in many specific areas, including chess, Jeopardy, baseball, and medical diagnoses, to name a few.

 At Betterment, we use algorithms to optimize our portfolio—that is the basis of our advice.
 No intuition, no insider connections, no hunches.
 Just math.